-Amilcare Porporato : Random Jumps in Eco-Hydrology: Non-Gaussian Forcing in the Nonlinear Soil-Plant-Atmosphere System- Uploaded by root ( 120 Views )
+Amilcare Porporato : Random Jumps in Eco-Hydrology: Non-Gaussian Forcing in the Nonlinear Soil-Plant-Atmosphere System- Nonlinear and Complex Systems ( 146 Views )

 The terrestrial water balance is forced by highly intermittent and unpredictable pulses of rainfall.
 This in turn impacts several related hydrological and ecological processes, such as plant photosynthesis, soil biogeochemistry and has feedbacks on the local climate.